Monday, June 5, 2006

 Mais Brasilia:

-Black Orpheus (Marcel Camus, 1959) at the Neptune on 6/6 at 7:15pm, Lower City (Sergio Machado) at the Harvard Exit on 6/8 at 9pm and 6/13 at 4pm, and House of Sand (Waddington's latest) on 6/16 at Pacific Place at 7pm and 6/17 at 1:15pm.
+Black Orpheus (Marcel Camus, 1959) plays the Neptune on June 6 at 7:15pm, Lower City (Sergio Machado) plays the Harvard Exit on June 8 at 9pm and June 13 at 4pm, and House of Sand (Waddington's latest) plays Pacific Place on June 16 at 7pm and June 17 at 1:15pm.
+Also, Seu Jorge (City of God, The Life Aquatic With Steve Zissou, House of Sand) plays Neumo's on June 22.
+That's the favela king above, with cat.
+See you there!

 No comments: